Adamujosh1234/My-Paypal/README.md

 Welcome to My Paypal ML Fraud Detection Project!

 Task:
-Our project's main objective was to employ a Machine Learning (ML) model to accurately detect fraudulent transactions.
+The central focus of this project revolved around carefully selecting and implementing a preferred Machine Learning (ML) model to achieve an exceptional level of precision and accuracy in identifying fraudulent transactions.

 Description:
-To achieve this, we utilized various machine learning models and Python modules.
-The following modules were imported:
+For the successful realization of this project's goals, I extensively explored a diverse array of machine learning models and harnessed various Python modules.
+Among the imported modules, the following are listed to showcase the comprehensive approach undertaken.

 - Matplotlib, Seaborn, and Plotly for data visualizations.
 - Pandas and NumPy for data wrangling and manipulation.